+18 | Commercial Content | T&C's Apply | Play Responsibly | Publishing Principles

 All completed Arsenal transfers so far in 2025-26 - listed

-After consecutive seasons of pushing Manchester City to the wire in the Premier League title race before losing out to Liverpool last term, Arsenal enter the 2025-26 campaign looking to take that final step towards domestic and European glory.
+After consecutive seasons of pushing Manchester City to the wire in the Premier League title race before losing out to Liverpool last term, Arsenal entered the 2025-26 campaign looking to take that final step towards domestic and European glory.
 With Mikel Arteta continuing to lead the charge, the Gunners have once again dipped into the transfer market to reshape and reinforce their squad ahead of a defining season.

 The club saw a number of incoming and outgoing moves as part of their long-term strategy, with a focus on squad depth and positional upgrades.
 Fans are eager to see how the new arrivals blend into an already dynamic core, while a few high-profile departures have also signalled the start of a new chapter in North London.